 Our team brings close working relationships with both the World Bank and the Mozambican Government, as well as a good understanding of the country itself.
 Our role is to manage, disburse and account for a sub-project called the Innovation and Demonstration Catalytic Fund (IDCF).
 As the name suggests, beneficiaries of the fund need to offer something new to their sector that can be replicated by others, in a way that will stimulate growth in local communities.
 The grant encourages the creation of so-called ‘business vehicles’ that can carry smallholders along with them on the journey to prosperity.
 The investments will also grow the number of skilled workers and the range of skills available in the local labour market – leading to more inclusive economic growth.

 Ventures were chosen for their potential to contribute to a more competitive market place, allowing the ultimate beneficiaries – rural households – to have real choice and gain a realistic price.
-For example, the fund disbursed a grant to a large-scale organic sugar mill in central Mozambique to build a new heating facility that will be fuelled by goat dung.
-As part of the scheme, 6,000 local farmers will be supplied with goats, creating a new market around collection and transportation of dung to the plant.
+For example, the fund disbursed a grant to strengthen the ecosystem of an organic sugarcane factory.
+In total, 550 smallholders will now produce sugarcane that can be processed into organic sugar by EcoFarm near the town of Chemba in Sofala Province.

 Likewise, the fund is helping to establish a new long-life milk market in Manica province, central Mozambique.
 A thousand soy farmers will contribute to a new animal feed factory, while 200 dairy farmers will receive cattle – including Nurja Norman, who recently lost many of her cattle to disease.
 She and her husband will gain six milking cows to rebuild their stock.